TeXUsersGroup/tugboat/capsules/crossref/README-process.txt

 formatting, e.g., using \bibitem.
 Best to do it one article at a time, rerunning the process above after each and making sure it comes out ok.

+If you edit .bbl files after the issue has gone to the printer, preserve the version used for printing with cp foo.bbl foo.bbl.printed.

 Reminder: besides checking the .html landing files, it is also necessary to check the generated issue.xml, especially the bibliography, title, and author text.
 It should be the same as in the landing files, but ...

+Updating past issues: it is not unlikely that after finishing a new issue, bugs will have been fixed and it would be nice to update the landing files for a previous issue.
+To do that:
+- in capsules/Makefile, change crossref_iss to the desired number PREVN.

+- in capsules/crossref/dir*, move away existing files, to preserve any hand edits, and then cp archive.PREVN/* . so that the files from PREVN are current.

+- in capsules, run make $cu cro-preserve (no crw, for diff's sake).

+- in capsules/crossref/dir1.lndout/, diff against installed files: for f in *.html; do diff -u0 ~www/TUGboat/tb42-1/$f $f; done >/tmp/dif and make sure there are no unexpected changes.

+- if looks ok, copy in the new files, maybe better only the ones with needed fixes, to the live directory.

+- in capsules/Makefile, change crossref_iss back to the current issue.